26B/wp-vvv/README.md

 # WP Seed

-This project aims to allow a for a quick start of WordPress project with a configuration for VVV 2.0 and several boilerplate themes.
+This project aims to allow a for a quick start of WordPress project with a configuration for VVV 2.0.

-## Dependencies (Must Have Genesis)

-This setup requires you to have Genesis main theme (the Genesis Framework) in order for its child-theme to work.
-You can get it here: http://my.studiopress.com/themes/genesis/

-Note: Without this theme you can still take some things from the VVV configurations and Gulp setup in the child theme.

 ## Introduction